 A selection of my recent and past work is available here.
-My work is primarily in technology and development, specifically in the role of technology in greater accessibility for people with disabilities in low- and middle-income countries.
-I am currently also working on the role of social media in reshaping the political discourse in India.
+My work is primarily in technology and issues of social and global concern, specifically in the role of technology in greater accessibility for people with disabilities in low- and middle-income countries.
+I am currently also working on the role of social media in reshaping the political discourse in the Global South.
+I have argued that computing research into global and social issues offers more value to Human Computer Interaction practice than the converse, a summary of my position is in this talk.

 Accessibility and access to technology for people with disabilities has been an area of relatively less attention in the ICTD world, where marginality has typically been constructed around issues of professional profile, gender, and locational elements.
 My work on accessibility focuses on building individual narratives of people with disabilities, primarily vision impairments, to better understand the impacts that design decisions have on peoples’ lives.
 In my work, I argue that assistive technologies and accessibility inordinately impact the lives of women with disabilities, given gendered elements of restrictions on the economic and social opportunities for women with disabilities.
 From an ICTD perspective, my work explores the ways in which assistive technologies live up to their promise, given the social contexts they operate in.